 In India Sanjay Gandhi, son of former Prime Minister Mrs Indira Gandhi, has been given a two-year hard labour prison sentence.

-In India Sanjay Gandhi, son of former Prime Minister Mrs Indira Gandhi, has been given a two-year hard labour prison sentence.
+Background: In India Sanjay Gandhi, son of former Prime Minister Mrs Indira Gandhi, has been given a two-year hard labour prison sentence.
 On Tuesday (27 February) the news of his conviction caused demonstrations and rioting in New Delhi.

 SYNOPSIS: Thirty-two-year-old Sanjay Gandhi was found guilty of stealing and destroying a film called Kissa Kursi Ka, which satirised the twenty-one months emergency rule enforced by his mother in 1975.